Buzzy-Buzz/buzzy-api-examples-2/README.md

 # buzzy-api-examples-2

-A set of example server side functions (eg AWS Lambda, Digital Ocean Function...) and toher code for Buzzy example applications
+A set of example server side functions (eg AWS Lambda, Digital Ocean Function...) and other code for Buzzy example applications

+If you have samples you'd like to share with the Buzzy community, please create a pull request

 Note these are samples/examples - as is.
 If you use them for production please ensure you validate and test them for your specific use cases